Belper Street

 For sale by auction (1857) …

-The land behind (i.e. to the south of) the Three Horse Shoes Inn in Derby Road, was in the possession of Henry Sills in the latter part of the nineteenth century.
-He was a prosperous farmer and blacksmith of Shipley, and when he died in 1798 his land passed via his son Thomas, other members of the Sills family, trustee of his will James Potter (miller of Ilkeston), Potter’s sons Samuel and Thomas, other Potters and a couple of Attenboroughs, as well as Amos Beardsley, to arrive in April 1857 in the pages of the local press, where it was advertised as ‘to be sold by Auction’.
+After his death in 1798 therefore, the estate of Henry Sills passed via his son Thomas, via other members of the Sills family, then by actions of the Potter trustees and a couple of Attenboroughs, as well as Amos Beardsley, to arrive in April 1857 in the pages of the local press, where it was advertised as ‘to be sold by Auction’.

 First on the list was the Inn itself, with freehold ‘Buildings, Garden and Yard’, and whose landlord was William Severn.
 In the same lot were two freehold cottages then occupied by Henry Sills, the grandson of the ‘original’ Henry and also a blacksmith, and collier William Bestwick.